Center-Based ABA Therapy

 Our ABA programs target specific skills to develop with your child that will serve as building blocks for their success as they age and grow.
 Communication, learner readiness, self-help, executive functioning, social and play skills are all an integral part of the program and critical for each child's development.

 Evoke's center-based ABA program offers schedules appropriate for each child's individual therapeutic needs and their family's busy schedule.
 Our center serves school-aged children and all learning areas are grouped by age to allow for age-appropriate socialization.
+Our Evoke South Campus serves children ages 0-8 and our Evoke North Campus serves children ages 8-18.
+The Evoke North Campus also includes the Severe Behavior Treatment Program (SBTP).

-In our EI Program, your child will work on the essential skills needed to connect and communicate with those around them.
+In our ESA Program, your child will work on the essential skills needed to connect and communicate with those around them.
 These skills include Functional Communication (using choice boards and picture icons to communicate their needs, responding to his or her name, babbling, words and language development, responding to age-appropriate instructions), Social Skills (learning play routines and expanding interests, sitting in a group for circle time routines, interacting with same-aged peers), and self-regulation (calming and coping strategies, learning appropriate replacement behaviors for challenging behavior, knowing when and how to take a break).

 Independent Educational Evaluations